 [Network] A simple introduction to IP addresses

-I've been drinking more coffee lately after the long weekend, but I hope everyone is doing well.
+'ve been drinking a bit more coffee lately since the long weekend, but I hope you're all doing well.

 The other day, we had an internal study session and I was given the opportunity to speak, albeit with a little presumptuousness